razeware/einstein/readme.md

-elementClass (String): HTML classes to adapt a square for a section, subject or fill elementSection (String): HTML href anchor for a section elementName (String): Display name of a section or subject elementCode (String): Code in the left hand corner of a subject (just for fun) elementDescription (String): Description of the subject elementTutorials (Array): Subject tutorials and links (Articles, Video Courses, Books)
+elementClass (String): HTML classes to adapt a square for a section, subject or fill elementSection (String): HTML href anchor for a section elementName (String): Display name of a section or subject elementCode (String): Code in the left hand corner of a subject (just for laughs) elementDescription (String): Description of the subject elementTutorials (Array): Subject tutorials and links (Articles, Video Courses, Books)
 ```